Skip to Main Content

 How do I find out if a case is in an authorised report series?

-For Australian cases, use CASEBASE on Lexis+ Australia - type in the party name/s in the Case Name box - the result should show all citations, including reported, unreported and medium neutral.
+Search for Australian cases by party name/s in Lexis+ and Westlaw Australia and the result should show all citations, including reported, unreported and medium neutral.
 To check if one of the reported versions is in an authorised report series, check the list on the Australia tabs on this Research Guide.

 For example: Pape v Commissioner of Taxation has the following parallel citations: (2009) 238 CLR 1(2009) 257 ALR 1(2009) 83 ALJR 765(2009) 72 ATR 580; 2009 ATC 20-116; [2009] HCA 23BC200905831.
 The CLR (Commonwealth Law Reports) is the authorised report series.